chp-legacy/chainpoint-node/README.md

 You can stop your Node at any time with `make down`.
 You can verify that everything is stopped with `make ps`.

+### Node Authentication Key Backup/Restore

+You should understand how Node registration and authentication works.
+You are strongly encouraged to backup your authentication key(s).
+The following info may be useful if you need to backup/restore a Node and run it on another host.

+Once your Node starts and registers itself a secret key will be provided for your system and stored in the Node's local database.
+The Node will use this key to authenticate itself to Tierion Core when submitting hashes and performing other actions.
+The database can hold multiple authentication keys and will choose the right one based on the Ethereum address you've configured in the `NODE_TNT_ADDRESS` environment variable in the `.env` file.

+If this secret key is lost, you will likely need to switch to another Ethereum address, and any credits on Tierion Core will be inaccessible.
+When you first start your Node this secret key is displayed in the logs.
+You will want to store it somewhere in case of accidental deletion.

+Its easy to export your keys at any time by issuing the command `make auth-keys`.
+This will select the keys from the database and print them out to the console.
+Just copy and paste them somewhere safe.

+You can also import an Ethereum address and secret key into your Node's database when restoring from backup using the following procedure.

+* Ensure that the `NODE_TNT_ADDRESS` environment variable in your `.env` file is set to the Ethereum address you want to set an auth key for.
+* Run `make auth-key-update KEY=mysecrethexkey` replacing `mysecrethexkey` with the specific hex auth key generated for the `NODE_TNT_ADDRESS` you set.

+You can verify that your keys were imported successfully by running `make auth-keys` again.

+When you run `make auth-key-update` your Node will be automatically restarted.

+On successful restart you should see log messages in `make logs` indicating use of your new auth key.

 ## Thank You!